mikics/gsoc-jupyterbook/_sources/submission.md

 \end{align}
 $$

-We decompose the fields in cylindrical harmonics:
+We then decompose the fields in cylindrical harmonics:

 $$
 \begin{align}